SETIatHCRO/obsnerd/README.md

 Do this while logged into **obs-node1** and in the **~/rfsoc\_obs\_scripts/p054** directory

 1. Find them by typing `on_gen_dump.py ?` at the terminal
 2. Generate the scripts by typing `on_gen_dump.py <date-from-above>` (use `on_gen_dump.py -h` for options).
-This generates three scripts:  *copy\_files.sh*, *dump\_autos.sh*, *download\_files.sh*.
+This generates two scripts:  *dump\_autos.sh* and *download\_files.sh*.
-3. Run the script `bash copy_files.sh` to copy the files over to the local drive (currently seems faster to copy, but will still take a very long time)
-4. Run the generated script `bash dump_autos.sh` (also will take a very long time).
+3. Run the generated script `bash dump_autos.sh` (also will take a very long time).
 This generates npz files containing the specified autocorrelations per antenna/polarization/cnode.
 The name of the file is the **obsrec** defined above
-5. Move the *download\_files.sh* to your local machine and run to download the files.
+4. Move the *download\_files.sh* to your local machine and run to download the files.
-6. When you are done, remove the duplicated files on obs-node1.
+5. When you are done, remove the duplicated files on obs-node1.

 ##Generate the dashboard##
 In the directory with the obsinfo file and the npz files in the appropriate directory specified therein (if not the default **data** directory), you can view the data and generate the dashboard.